- Trend

 - Catalyst

-- Kelp DAO loss allocation decision and full WETH market unfreezing
+- Governance vote on Circle's rate overhaul and Kelp DAO loss allocation decision